snhstq/IBM3705_R5/README.md

 Shutdown MVS and Re-IPL MVS with all these updates.

 ## Operation and Use
+### 3705 Control Panel
+Open a new X-terminal(on the same system that was used to start the 3705 Emulator).
+And go to directory SIMH_3705_R5.
+To start the Control Panel, enter: BIN/CPanel

+The 3705 control panel should now appear:

 ### LIB panel
 The Line Interface Base (LIB) is the one place where all lines connect to.Each stand-alone emulator (3271,3274, DLSw, Trunk) has the -line switch as a mandatory start parameter to identify the line to which the connection should be made.
 Node that this line number must correspond to the line number in the NCP definition for the device being connected.